Adult Day ProgramProvided By: Community Support Services

 Thanks to community, volunteer and staff support, outdoor gardening activities are now part of the programming for participants at four Community Care Adult Day locations.
 Gardening began in Bobcaygeon several years ago thanks to the initiative of one of our Adult Day Assistants, Felicity Lukace, whose many attributes include a degree in horticultural therapy.
 Bobcaygeon gardening grew with a grant from RBC Royal Bank.
 Following the success in Bobcaygeon, Mary Street and Jennings Creek in Lindsay were added last year, and this summer, in Fenelon Falls.

 Borrowing from the adage, "It takes a village to raise a child", it indeed takes a community to raise a garden project from an idea to fruition.
-Here's what that community looked like for Adult Day: staff desire to introduce and expand gardening; support from Health Promotion Co-ordinator Ryan Alexander to access funds, including RBC and the TD Friends of the Environment program; a grant
+Here's what that community looked like for Adult Day: staff desire to introduce and expand gardening; support from the organization's Health Promoter to access funds, (including RBC and the TD Friends of the Environment program); a grant

-from the United Way community garden initiative; donations from community businesses and organizations (including Young's Landscaping, Home Hardware Fenelon Falls, Home Building Centre Lindsay, Canadian Tire Fenelon Falls and the Fenelon Falls Horticultural Society); co-operation from the churches where we partner to offer Adult Day and the landlord at Mary Street; "sweat equity" and expertise from volunteers, including spouses of several staff; the enthusiasm of participants.
-The fruits of their labour are enjoyed by program participants through fresh garden salads and tomato sauce for pasta - the latter prepared with the help of Registered Dietitian Lauren Gogol of the Community Care Community Health Centre.
+from the United Way community garden initiative; donations from community businesses and organizations (including Young's Landscaping, Home Hardware Fenelon Falls, Home Building Centre Lindsay, Canadian Tire Fenelon Falls and the Fenelon Falls Horticultural Society); co-operation from the churches where we partner to offer Adult Day and the landlord at Mary Street; "labour" and expertise from volunteers, including spouses of several staff; the enthusiasm of participants.
+The bounty is enjoyed by program participants through fresh garden salads and tomato sauce for pasta - the latter often prepared with the help of our organization's Registered Dietitian.

 The benefits of gardening are many, including fresh air, exercise and the feeling of accomplishment.
 The benefits of working together as a community are many, too, as demonstrated by the success of the gardening project.
-In the photo, Adult Day volunteers Bryan Idenouye and George Nichols (father of ADP Assistant Sharlene Emery) assist Felicity Lukace with the raised garden beds in Fenelon Falls.
+In the photo, Adult Day volunteers Bryan Idenouye and George Nichols assist Debbie Sluce with the raised garden beds in Fenelon Falls.